If someone caused your injury, how long will it take to settle your personal injury case?

 21 Months After Fall at Restaurant, We Got a $210K Settlement

 A man fell from a booth at a Denny’s restaurant in North Miami Beach, Florida.

 Travelers Insurance Company insured the restaurant with $1 Million in liability coverage.
 The high limit delayed settlement since his case was worth $210,000, which is much less than $1 Million dollars.

 Poor Restaurant Surveillance Video May Have Caused a Delayed Settlement

 The surveillance video that captured the fall was very poor quality.
 It’s possible that if the video was excellent quality, the adjuster would’ve seen that the booth did tip up and cause the man’s fall.

 The insurance company wouldn’t offer more than $20,000 to settle.
 We sued.

 He had 2 surgeries over the course of 19 months or so.
 The case wasn’t ready to settle until he finished his medical treatment.

-Trial in 1 Month May Have Helped Settle the Case Faster
+Upcoming Trial Date May Have Helped Settle the Case Faster

 The case settled about 1 month before trial.
 A trial date puts pressure on an insurance company to settle because the possibility of having to pay a judgment becomes more real as trial approaches.